citp/privacy-policy-historical/a/ac/acc/accuwebhosting.com.md

 Our client should note that in the following exceptions we may divulge the information;

-1.1 To an intended recipient of such information which also includes third parties like 2Checkout, VeriSign, BluePay etc, who are payment gateways and operating independently.
+1.1 To an intended recipient of such information which also includes authorized retailers of goods and services sold by accuwebhosting.com, like 2Checkout, and 3rd party payment processors like VeriSign, BluePay etc, who are payment gateways and operating independently.
 They are compliant to carry out financial transactions and they follow their own privacy policies over which we do not have any control; 1.2 With a lawful consent of originator; 1.3 To a person authorized to provide technical assistance to our clients; 1.4 To a law enforcement agency as the case may be; 1.5 To a Domain Name Registrar;

 Client Confirmation :